Orleans Public Defenders: Pre-Katrina: the Orleans Indigent Defender Program

-Hurricane Katrina
+Hurricane Katrina and the collapse of indigent defense

-After Hurricane Katrina hit in August 2005, there would not be a single criminal trial in New Orleans for nearly ten months.
-Many public defender clients were lost in the upheaval.
-With no revenue from traffic citations and court fines, the public defense system collapsed.
-In the months after the storm, at least 6,000 defendants had no legal representation.
-Eleven months after the hurricane and into 2006, the public defense system was still in shambles.
+When Hurricane Katrina struck in August 2005, the criminal justice system in New Orleans ceased to function.
+No criminal jury trials were held for nearly ten months.
+Thousands of incarcerated people were evacuated to facilities around the state, but their records did not follow them, making it difficult to determine where individuals were held, what charges they faced, or what stage their cases had reached.
+Many public defender clients were displaced or lost in the upheaval, and with no revenue flowing from traffic citations or court fines, the existing public defense system collapsed entirely.
+In the months after the storm, at least 6,000 defendants were left without legal representation.
+Eleven months later, the system remained in disarray.